-INSTAGRAM POST -FUNDRAISING PUSH
+INSTAGRAM POST - FUNDRAISING PUSH

-Giving to - Move the Needle: Your donation efforts have gotten us so close to our goal.
+Giving to - Move the Needle: We are so close to our goal thanks to you.

 When you #GIVELIKEABLUEDEVIL your gifts make a serious impact.

 INSTAGRAM POST - GENERAL AWARENESS

 Giving to - Fund the Future: Each gift from our donors - large or small - plays a role in our research, our scholarships and the excellence of our faculty.
 In other words, Duke isn't Duke without you.